<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 Can I use motocross gloves for street riding in summer?

-• While motocross gloves offer great ventilation and flexibility, they may not provide sufficient protection to withstand sliding on asphalt.
+• While motocross gloves offer great ventilation and flexibility, they typically don't provide sufficient protection to withstand sliding on asphalt.

 Are touchscreen-compatible motorcycle gloves worth it?